freedom-signal/wordpress-base/README.md

-# Twelve-Factor WordPress
+# The Seattle Against Slavery Website Base

-WordPress, the [Twelve-Factor](http://12factor.net/) way: fully managed using Composer and configured using environment variables.
+This website is built off of the WordPress 12-factor base: fully managed using Composer and configured using environment variables.
+The theme for this website lives at [seattleagainstslavery/seattleagainstslavery](https://github.com/seattleagainstslavery/seattleagainstslavery)

 ## General Concepts and Considerations